Rajpratik71/volatility-wiki/FAQ.md

 ### What is the latest stable version of Volatility

 The latest stable version is 2.4.
 You can grab the source code, Python installer, or Windows standalone executable from the [downloads page](http://www.volatilityfoundation.org/#!releases/component_71401)

+### What is the latest development version of Volatility

+The latest development version is 2.4 which you can get by checking out the main branch using git ($ git clone git@github.com:volatilityfoundation/volatility.git).

+### What's new in 2.4